 In addition to the sum applied for, at least 15% of the funding must come from another source and may consist of in-kind financing.

-The total amount applied from NORDBUK and other similar Nordic institutions may not exceed 85% of your total project costs.
-Other Nordic organisations include for example the Nordic Culture Fund and NordPlus.
+The total amount applied for from Norden 0–30 and other similar Nordic institutions may not exceed 85% of your total project costs.
+Other Nordic organisations include the Nordic Culture Fund and NordPlus.